How to Get More Customer Reviews

 Facebook, Yelp, and Beyond

 The most trusted sources of customer reviews in the U.S. are Yelp and Facebook.
-So make sure your business is registered with these sites and the information shown is current.
+So ensure your business is registered with these sites and the information shown is current.
 Start by using Yelp for Business Owners and associate your page with your contact info to ensure you receive notifications of new reviews.
 Then set up your business's Facebook Page so potential customers don't have to leave their social network to find out about you or get in touch.

 Check for any industry-specific sites you might want to have a presence on if they have a track record of being popular within your business's niche.